Philip Zepter: Litigation with the International Crisis Group

-A defamation action is brought before the American courts.
+A defamation action was brought before the American courts.
 On May 10, 2016, the D.C.
 Circuit dismissed the applicant.
 According to Judge Rogers, Philip Zepter was indeed an advisor and financial support to Đinđić.

 Evidence shows that he was "willingly" involved in a reform process in Serbia.
-Moreover, the plaintiff does not deny having paid more than 100,000 dollars to a lobbyist to help the government of Đinđić to improve its relations with the United States, “efforts which led (...) to cancel two-thirds of Serbia's external debt ”.
-The allegations of attempted extortion on the part of the author of the writing are also dismissed.
+Moreover, the plaintiff does not deny having paid more than 100,000 dollars to a lobbyist to help the government of Đinđić to improve its relations with the United States, “efforts which led (...) to cancel two-thirds of Serbia's external debt”.
+The allegations of attempted extortion on the part of the author of the writing were also dismissed.

 Patronage

 The Zepter Group has been involved for several decades in sponsorship encompassing sports, culture and charity.
 Among these, the Formula 1 world championship, the offshore championship, numerous car rallies, the ice hockey worlds, numerous ATP tennis tournaments, the Cannes festival, the construction and management of the Europe's only private opera house - The Belgrade Madlenianum, the Madeleine Zepter Foundation, which grants grants and supports various projects, the Zepter Museum (Belgrade) which constitutes a collection of works from 1950 to the present day, the literary prize Madeleine Zepter, the Zepter International Design Award, the publishing house Zepter Book World, the first auction house in Belgrade (MadlArt), the Young Chef Prize.

 In Monaco: a partnership with the Formula 1 Monaco Grand-Prix, the Golden League Athletic Meeting Zepter Herculis, the Monte Carlo Open tennis tournament, the Monte Carlo rally of new energies, the Zepter Monte-Carlo pro celebrities golf tournament, the IAF Monte-Carlo Master class, the Yacht Show the Monte Carlo World Music awards.